xinkecf35/overthinkingcode/assets/_posts/2020/2020-07-01-making-of-overthinking-code.md

 if you have lots of content or have many authors, but for a personal blog, it's overkill and bloat.
 The maintenance alone would pretty much guarantee that I would not want to write content often for the blog.
-Beyond that, a static website is cacheable and better for SEO compared against an SPA based solution or Wordpress-based site with no caching configured.
+Beyond that, a static website is cacheable and better for SEO compared against an SPA-based solution or Wordpress-based site with no caching configured.
 Now a plain HTML website would accomplish these things but writing long form HTML markup sucks, so a site generator that can use Markdown is something I am willing to maintain if it